MaddyGuthridge/Universal-Controller-Script/docs/contributing/debugging/profiling.md

 ## Performance Monitoring

-Sometimes, certain script behaviour may cause performance issues.
+Sometimes, certain script behavior may cause performance issues.
 To help analyse these issues, a simple performance profiler is included.

 To get profiling info, enter the following into the script's output window: